thomasmoelhave/tpie/README.md

 Project status, Releases and stability
 ======================================

-This project does not see much development, but it is use hevily in production.
-We have not done releases for a long time, but the master branch is very stable and is unlikely to see major braking changes.
+As of 2021, this project does not see much development, but it is used heavily in production.
+There has not been a TPIE release for a long time, but the master branch is very stable and is unlikely to see major breaking changes.